Malcolm Pein: Chess biography

 Pein earned the title of International Master (IM) in 1986.
-Pein has been a minor influence in British chess for over thirty years, in the roles of player, coach, journalist, publisher, organizer, fundraiser, and entrepreneur.
+Pein has been an influential figure in British chess for over thirty years, in the roles of player, coach, journalist, publisher, organizer, fundraiser, and entrepreneur.

 Pein won his first tournament in 1965 and was British Junior Champion in 1977.
 His most notable victories in tournament play include Jon Speelman, Vishy Anand and Lev Psakhis.

 In June 1992 he purchased Chess & Bridge Limited and set up a chess shop on the Euston Road in London which was relocated to Baker Street in 2010.

 In 1997 Pein was appointed as a consultant to IBM for the iconic Kasparov vs Deep Blue match.
 He was appointed Match Director for the Brains in Bahrain match between Vladimir Kramnik and the computer program Fritz in 2002.
 Pein was used as the ‘voice’ of the program in Version 5.32.

 In 2009, Pein devised, fundraised, and organized the London Chess Classic, the UK's first world-class elite all-play-all tournament since the Phillips & Drew GLC Chess Challenge of 1986, and was the strongest UK chess tournament by rating to date.
-The tournament was run annually up to 2019, with the 2020 tournament cancelled due to the COVID-19 pandemic.
+The tournament was run annually up to 2019, with the 2020 tournament cancelled due to the COVID-19 pandemic and managerial problems.

 In 2010, Malcolm Pein founded Chess in Schools and Communities, a UK-registered charity whose aim is to improve children’s educational outcomes and social development by introducing them to the game of chess.
 Malcolm has been the charity's CEO since inception, and by the end of 2020 the charity has taught the game to over 250,000 children.

+Malcolm devised the concept of an open air chess festival and put this into practice with ChessFest staged in London’s Trafalgar Square.
+The event has been held annually in July since 2021, and is the largest one-day chess event held in the UK, with 23,300 people visiting the 2024 event.